 Kiribati is predicted to become uninhabitable as a result of coastal erosion and fresh water pollution by 2050.
 With some irony, that’s the year a lot of carbon neutral and carbon negative initiatives from major corporations are set to kick in.
 More than 60% of Kiribati’s inhabitants are below the age of 30 right now and they may be the last generation to reside on these islands.

 According to a recent study it has been found that the oceans are taking in heat 15 times faster than they have in the past 10,000 years.
 Before the rising Pacific drowns these islands, it will seep in, and permanently pollute and spoil, their already insufficient supply of fresh water.
 The disaster could arrive even sooner for Kiribati if brutal storms strike these islands.
 For all of the above said reasons, the 100,000 inhabitants of Kiribati may soon become refugees paying the penalty for global warming.

 What makes Kiribati an attractive tourist destination?

-The natural environment of these islands and nearby waters offer captivating experiences, with the marine world teaching outstanding fishing techniques and excellent diving and snorkelling spots, while on land activities include bird watching, learning the culture and history of Kiribati, indulging in the local cuisine and so on.
+The natural environment of these islands and nearby waters offer captivating experiences.
+In this marine paradise, you can learn outstanding fishing techniques and enjoy the excellent diving and snorkelling spots.
+While on land activities include bird watching, learning the culture and history of Kiribati, indulging in the local cuisine and so on.
 Tourist activities in Kiribati centre mostly on the natural environment, chiefly on the lagoons and ocean, and on the traditional culture.
 Most activities are on a small scale and in their infancy stage.